spider-graph-2-build-week/back-end/README.md

 # Welcome to Spider Graph.

 The following endpoints are available for use.
-This backend is designed to work with the data structure from https://www.chartjs.org/docs/latest/charts/radar.html
+This backend is designed to work with the data structure from https://www.chartjs.org/docs/latest/charts/radar.html.
+Traversy video on chart.js https://www.youtube.com/watch?v=Ly-9VTXJlnA

 ### Base URL: https://spider-graph-bw.herokuapp.com/api